Albanian Association of Geriatric and Geriatrics

 Association for Psychosocial Help and Development of Voluntary Work

-OSMIJEH was the first organisation in Bosnia and Herzegovina to implement advocacy and policy influencing projects and to introduce bottom up approaches working with older people.
-OSMIJEH has led the Bosnia and Herzegovinian ADA campaign since 2008
+OSMIJEH was the first organisation in Bosnia and Herzegovina to implement advocacy and policy influencing projects and to introduce bottom-up approaches working with older people.
+OSMIJEH has led the Bosnia and Herzegovinian Age Demands Aaction campaign since 2008

 Resource Center for Elderly